bek817/TrusttoBlockchain/h3 Hashes.md

 ![Model](https://github.com/bek817/TrusttoBlockchain/blob/main/h3a3.JPG)

-One way to make begin with zero: https://stackoverflow.com/questions/3180374/can-an-md5-hash-begin-with-a-zero
+One way to make md5 hash begin with zero: https://stackoverflow.com/questions/3180374/can-an-md5-hash-begin-with-a-zero

 # b) Compare hash and Install hashcat and test that it works